This information is without prejudice. Alterations can be made for next year

-Research projects within the Course ‘Cell Signaling in Cancer and Drug Safety’ (CS-CDS) mainly focus on molecular signal transduction and on pathways/networks in drug toxicity & safety, cancer progression and cancer drug resistance.
+In the course 'Cell signaling in Cancer and Drug Safety' (CS-CDS) students get a first taste of what it is like to perform a research project from start to finish within a LACDR department; as will be expected from them in future BSc and MSc internships.
+The research projects mainly focus on molecular signal transduction and on pathways/networks in drug toxicity & safety, cancer progression and cancer drug resistance.
+The topics are directly related to current research performed at the Division of Drug Discovery and Safety.
 Imaging and computational modeling play an important role in the context of monitoring cellular behavior at multiple scales.
-All research projects are studied at the LACDR division of Toxicology (part of the cluster Drug & Target Discovery).
 Computational projects are available for students who have followed Part 1 of the Minor ‘Computational Approaches to Disease, Signaling and Drug Targets’.

 The objective of the course is to train students with diverse practical skills in molecular and cellular biology or in computational skills in biomedicine, particularly in the context of cancer, drug safety and therapeutics.
 Students will be trained in research design and planning.